cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    public interface Styleable {
    ```

    Note the use of the `interface` keyword instead of `class` in the type header.
+In this example,
+   `Styleable` is the contract that can be signed by implementing classes.

 1. The second big syntax difference involves the inclusion of abstract methods, illustrated